svilkata/computer_store/README.md

 * secured adding new employee of Computer store
 * secured (MVC @Controller secured and also @RestController JSON secured - both via @AuthenticationPrincipal) - adding/removing items or changing quantities of the basket or just viewing the basket, confirming basket into the final order, final order details, view final orders and change status of a final order.

 ### Error Handling
 1. Spring security default re-direct to login page for not allowed operations/wrong urls - from anonymous users
 2. Adding a custom ComputerStoreErrorHandler
-* disabling the default Spring whitelable error.html page
+* disabling the default Spring whitelabel error.html page
 * adding a custom ComputerStoreErrorHandler implementing the markup interface ErrorController - custom error pages for 404 Not Found, 403 Forbidden and 500 Internal Server Error.
 * when wrong url error-404.html displayed; when correct url but not authorized error-403.html displayed
 * picture for the error pages 404, 403 and 500